nilay/vkPhpSdk/readme.md

-VK PHP SDK based on OAuth 2.0 protocol (Alpha version)
+VK PHP SDK based on OAuth 2.0 protocol (version 0.2.2)
 =================

 The VK Platform http://vk.com/developers.php is a set of APIs that make your